Automating Your Finances to Save More Money

 It can also be helpful to automate your bills as a way to save time and to make sure you’re making your regularly scheduled payments (late payments can hurt your credit).

-But we should mention, any time money is going out of your account, you’ll want to keep an eye on it.
-Errors can occur – you can get overcharged on a bill or charged twice, for example – and getting your money back can be a pain and take time.
+But it should go without saying, whenever money is leaving your bank account, you need to keep an eye on it.
+Errors can/do occur.
+You can get overcharged on a bill or charged twice, for example.
+And getting your money back can be a hassle.
+So stay on it.

 Also, whenever you share account information with third parties like your cell phone carrier or cable provider, you open the door for potential issues like hacking and cyber crime.
 While these events are fairly rare, the risk is there, so be careful with your account info.